psliitkgp/psliitkgp.github.io/_members/Renu_Yadav.md

 ---

-Reru was a MTech student in the Department of .....
+Reru was a  student in the Department of .....

 ## Short Bio